mk4001/VE.Direct2MQTT_InfluxDB-3.0-LORA/MK_TTGO_MPPT2LoRa_InfluxDB_GWY/README.md

 [influxDBBucket = "Victron"]

 The GATEWAY will be placed in your home and must be connected to your home WiFi by specifying the necessary credentials directly in the sketch.

+obviously you can choose to have InfluxDB on Premise, perhaps on a Raspberry PI, why not...

+In this case it will be sufficient to replace the Cloud credentials with those of the on-premise version